Guide To Stress Management for CRPS & Chronic Pain

 - Loss of confidence

-The Mayo Clinic have created the 4 A’s of stress relief 2013 to help you build up some coping tips for stress.
+To learn and remember how to tackle your stress, use the 4 A’s of stress relief to help you build up some coping tips for stress.
 The 4 A’s are: Avoid, Alter, Accept and Adapt.

 Please try and remember that you can’t avoid everything.
 There are some problems that you cannot overlook.
 It is on these occasions that you need to try and find another stress relieving technique to help you.